Blog Barista: Sam Nadarajan | February 11, 2020 | Developer Tools | Brew time: 7 min

 Boards are highly functional interfaces in Jira for managing and viewing active work.
 They can be displayed and referenced in daily standups, used by individuals to work on issues, and show the status of work in real-time between members.
 The backlog view makes planning activities easier, and the reports provided with Scrum and Kanban help managers assess the health of the project.
 Being aware of a Scrum or Kanban board’s purpose and functionality will help you and your team manage your project more efficiently.

-In the next post, we’ll take a closer look at the Jira Service Desk.
+In the next post, we’ll take a closer look at the Jira Service Management.
 Make sure you check out the rest of the Jira 101 series:

 Other recent posts: